 Frustrated by Disappointing Sales Training Results?
 Look at What You Do Before, During, and After Sales Training

 If you are frustrated by the results of your business sales training investment, you are not alone.
 Lots of sales leaders feel the same way.
 Despite investing an average of almost $1,500 per salesperson in sales training per year, our research shows:

-That is not the ROI sales leaders, sales reps, or sales trainers should expect or accept.
+That is not the ROI sales managers, sales leaders, sales reps, or sales trainers should expect or accept.
 Sales training should directly improve sales performance (e.g., revenue, margin, win-rate, cycle time, etc.) along with sales team engagement, sales motivation, and retention.
 If you want your sales training to actually improve sales performance, here is what to do before, during, and after sales training.